-What is Tranxene T-Tab (clorazepate)?
+What is Tranxene T-Tab?

-Clorazepate is used to treat anxiety disorders, partial seizures, or alcohol withdrawal symptoms.
+Tranxene T-Tab is a benzodiazepine (ben-zoe-dye-AZE-eh-peen) that is used to treat anxiety disorders, partial seizures, or alcohol withdrawal symptoms.

-Clorazepate may also be used for purposes not listed in this medication guide.
+Tranxene T-Tab may also be used for purposes not listed in this medication guide.

 liver or kidney disease;

-a history of suicidal thoughts or actions; or
+suicidal thoughts or actions.

-Clorazepate is not approved for use by anyone younger than 9 years old.
+Not approved for use by anyone younger than 9 years old.

-How should I take Tranxene T-Tab (clorazepate)?
+How should I take Tranxene T-Tab?

-Clorazepate may be habit-forming.
-Never share clorazepate with another person, especially someone with a history of drug abuse or addiction.
-Keep the medication in a place where others cannot get to it.
+Never share this medicine with another person, especially someone with a history of drug addiction.
+MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medicine where others cannot get to it.
 Selling or giving away this medicine is against the law.